-Financial performance
+Financial Performance

-In the three months ended March 31, 2022 compared to the three months ended March 31, 2021:
+In the three months ended March 31, 2023, compared to the three months ended March 31, 2022:

-Revenue increased by \$1,104 million or 71% and cost of sales and other expenses increased by \$1,080 million or 70%.
-The increase in revenue and cost of sales and other expenses was largely due to higher average prices for crude, refined and other products, coupled with higher volumes during the current quarter as noted above.
+Revenue decreased by \$337.7 million or 13% and cost of sales and other expenses decreased by \$378.9 million or 14%.
+The decreases were largely due to lower average prices for crude oil, partially offset by modestly higher volumes for refined products as noted above.

-Adjusted EBITDA increased by \$17.4 million.
-The increase was largely driven by increased location, time and quality-based opportunities for Crude Marketing during the current quarter.
+Adjusted EBITDA increased by \$38.1 million or 185%.
+The increase was largely driven by higher refined product margins as well as a modest improvement in the availability of quality, location and time-based opportunities for Crude Marketing in the current period.

-Segment profit increased by \$23.8 million, due to the same factors as Adjusted EBITDA, as well as the effect of unrealized gains and losses on financial instruments recorded in both periods.
+Segment profit increased by \$41.2 million or 134%, due to the same factors as adjusted EBITDA, as well as the effect of unrealized gains on financial instruments recorded in the respective periods.